 Ait Ben-Haddou sees throngs of tourists and tourist buses so get here early to beat the rush.
 You have to get past the souvenir shops to get across the river and the main entrance – near more souvenir shops.
 You don’t need a guide – even though many men will offer their services.

-Admire the Drâa Valley
+Admire the Drâa Valley in Morocco

 The Drâa Valley, home to Morocco’s longest river, the 1000 kilometre Drâa River, is a gorgeous oasis, home to kasbahs, Berber villages, lush green plains and endless stretches of palm trees.